Who might consider lithium orotate?

 |First Brazilian study||300 micrograms||not tested (too low!)|

 |Second Brazilian study||about 300 milligrams||0.2- 0.4|

 What to do with these two Brazilian studies?
 Different doses.
 Different outcomes.
 The second is not a replication of the first, and the first one used an unprecedented low dose.

-Here’s a technical review of all this by the authors of the second study, if you wish.
-Forlenza Note they conclude by asking: “so, are we ready to start using lithium to prevent Alzheimer’s?” and conclude no. Because they are going by scientific and standard medical criteria for judging a therapy.
+There’s a technical review of all this by the authors of the second study, if you wish.
+They conclude by asking: “so, are we ready to start using lithium to prevent Alzheimer’s?” and conclude no. Because they are going by scientific and standard medical criteria for judging a therapy.
 But what if you are facing Alzheimer’s?
 Might you consider a different standard?
 One that compares risks, as well as what’s known about effectiveness?

 Safety of low-dose orotate

 Lithium orotate has received only minimal evaluation in terms of its safety.
 One 1979 study in rats found it more harmful than the conventional form (lithium carbonate) to the animals’ kidneys.
 Smith That study seems to have brought an end to scientific study of the orotate approach.
 But it used doses of lithium orotate that were roughly equivalent to the full adult human dose (e.g. 1500 mg in a larger adult).

 The doses that are sold on the internet, which are far below those used in bipolar treatment, have not been tested for their safety.
 Even the low-dose lithium tested for prevention of Alzheimer’s, described in the Brazilian study above (blood level 0.2 – 0.4), is far higher than what you find in some orotate forms on the internet.
 See my comparison table below.
 To get a blood level of 0.2 would generally require about 150-300 mg per day of lithium carbonate, the usual prescription form, depending on your kidney function.